Skip to main content

 Winter FSSH Elective (3000 level or higher)

-FSSH electives are any courses offered by the Faculty of Social Science and Humanities (e.g. COMM, CRMN, FPSY, INDG, LBAT, LGLS, POSC and SSCI, SUST).
+FSSH electives are any courses offered by the Faculty of Social Science and Humanities (e.g. COMM, CRMN, FPSY, INDG, LGLS, POSC, SOCI, SSCI and SUST).

 *If you have received transfer credit for either PSYC 1000U or BIOL 1841U please connect with your academic advisor for alternate course selection.